-Clownfish, also known as anenomefish, are sequential hermaphrodites and live in very regimented schools made up of all males and one female.
-The group is made up of a hierarchy with the female fish being the dominant and generally the largest fish in a given group.
-The second in command of the group is usually the largest male, who is also generally the most aggressive male of the group.
-This male will pair off with the female to breed.
-The rest of the males in the area will not breed with the female.
+Clownfish, also known as anemonefish, are sequential hermaphrodites that first develop into males.
+In fact, they live in regimented schools made up of all males and just one female- the lone female being the dominant and generally the largest fish in a given group.
+The second in command of the school is usually the largest, and most aggressive, male of the group.
+Due to his dominance of the other males, he’ll tend to ensure they stay small via taking the best food opportunities for himself and the like.
+Besides the perks of more food, he’s also the only one that gets to breed with the female.

-If the female dies, the dominate male will then begin to gain weight and will become the female of the group.
-It will then choose a breeding partner among the available males, which is usually the largest male available.
+If the female dies, the dominate male will get first choice of food and begin to gain weight, ultimately becoming female.
+She will then choose a breeding partner among the available males, which is usually the largest and most aggressive male available.
+At the same time, everyone else moves up one in the pecking order.
 The two will pair off and breed together until something happens to one or the other, at which point the cycle begins again.

 It is thought that this peculiar ability to change sex developed because, unlike many other types of fish, clownfish almost never stray very far away from their homes in sea anemones, which they form a symbiotic relationship with.
-Because they stay in more or less one spot their whole lives, it would be very hard for them to find breeding partners if they weren’t able to change their gender.
+Thus, if not for their ability to adapt to potentially limited mating partners in their local area, they may not get a chance to breed at all.

 If you liked this article and the Bonus Facts below, you might also like:

 - Whales Don’t Spray Water Out of Their Blowholes Nor are Their Throats and Blowhole Connected

 - Why Fish Often Float Upside Down When They Die

 - Do Fish Really Like Eating Earthworms?